rawgraphs/rawgraphs-app/README.md

 You can now access Raw from any local web server.
 For example, you can run Python's built-in server:

-	python -m SimpleHTTPServer 4000
+	$ python -m SimpleHTTPServer 4000

 or for Python 3+

-	python -m http.server 4000
+	$ python -m http.server 4000

 Once this is running, go to [http://localhost:4000/](http://localhost:4000/).

 Troubles with the installation?
-Maybe a look at the [issues](https://github.com/densitydesign/raw/issues) page can solve your problem, otherwise reach us on the [Google group](https://groups.google.com/forum/#!forum/densitydesign-raw)
+Maybe a look at the [issues](https://github.com/densitydesign/raw/issues) page can solve your problem, otherwise visit the [Google group](https://groups.google.com/forum/#!forum/densitydesign-raw).

 ##Documentation and Support